 Self-Care, Community Care, and Care For Our Planet Earth

 We talk with kids about caring for themselves, each other and the earth, and invite in their voices on these matters.
 At lunch and snacks, everyone sits for about 15 minutes, to take time to eat, and socialize with others.
 We have regular water reminders, to promote hydration.
 Kids have a lot of freedom to chose from different options, AND there are times when they need to be a part of community activities each day, like our group times.
 We are a Certified Green Business since 2009.
 We are dedicated to doing our part at this critical time to create a beautiful, healthy world for future generations of humans and other beings.
 We donate to causes dedicated to planting trees & saving land across the globe and supporting local ecological action, specifically Ecology Center, Sogorea Te Land Trust, Tree Sisters, The Greenbelt Movement, Rainforest Alliance, and East Bay Regional Park District each year by hosting camps in their parks and creating what we hope will be future stewards.
 Girls on the Go and Boys on the Go camps (paused during the Covid pandemic) travel by public transit.
 We use Dr. Bronner’s and other “healthy for people and the planet” cleaning products and soaps at camp whenever possible.

 Having served over 10,000 campers since 1998, we have a stellar safety record.
 It is one of primary goals that kids are not only safe at camp, but that they (and you!) feel safe about being at camp.
 Most importantly for safety is our stellar staff team, filled with inter-generational wisdom.
 Additionally we have a strong youth leadership program which provides for a bit of extra assistance and support for the kids.
 Staff are certified in CPR and first aid and are background checked.
 In addition we have developed a number of site-specific safety protocols that staff enforce at camp.
-We are a nut-free camp when we have a camper with nut allergies who cannot be around those eating nuts/nut butters.
+We have nut-free groups when we have a camper with nut allergies who cannot be around those eating nuts/nut butters.